chanandler/CX-UK-Induction/CodeReview.md

 ## Notes

 - All 🔴 CRITICAL, 🟠 HIGH, and 🟡 MEDIUM issues resolved as of 2026-03-23.
-- Remaining open items: one deferred 🟠 HIGH (merge `RegularFormFields`/`CompactFormFields`), and two 🟢 LOW issues in `WelcomeView.swift` (pager count constant, localisation).
+- Remaining open items: two 🟢 LOW issues in `WelcomeView.swift` (pager count constant, localisation), and one 🟡 MEDIUM (boolean `@State` flag explosion).
 - `WelcomeView.swift` and `VisitorTabs.swift` both have zero compiler errors or warnings as of 2026-03-24.
-- Next recommended pass: the deferred `RegularFormFields`/`CompactFormFields` merge (significant UI refactor), or the remaining 🟢 LOW issues.
+- Next recommended pass: the remaining 🟢 LOW issues or the `@State` flag consolidation.
 - CSV backup & restore feature fully implemented 2026-03-23 (see Feature Requests section above — all items completed).